avenky72/HHQueenYelp/README.md

 ### State Integration

-Specify the state once with the main city name using the format `"City Name:State"` (e.g., `"Los Angeles:CA"`), and it will be applied to all sub-locations and included in the output data.
+Specify the state once with the main city name using the format `"City Name,State"` (e.g., `"Los Angeles,CA"`), and it will be applied to all sub-locations and included in the output data.

 ### Dynamic Email Column Creation